Vonage Business Cloud AU Support

 Delayed Delay when one party speaks and the other party hears audio.

 EchoOne or both parties hear their own voice.Often results from high speaker volume that causes feedback into the microphone.
-Try to lower the volume for the microphone or headset.
+Try to lower the volume of the microphone or headset.

 StaticPersistent hissing, buzzing, humming, and even crackles or pops.Usually results from interference from other electronic devices.
 If you are using a wireless headset, move to another location to see if the audio improves.